 But the best part is 10% of the trip's proceeds are reinvested locally into marine conservation projects.
 Travel somewhere beautiful, learn amazing new skills, and save the ocean - what's not to love?

 This is an all-inclusive trip: Accommodations, local transportation, meals, gear rentals, boat dives are all included.
-Airfare is separate and students must bring their own camera with housing.
+Airfare is separate and students must bring their own camera.
+DicaPac underwater housing bags will be provided for each student or we can recommend a place to rent an underwater housing for your camera before the trip.

 Divers and photographers who are looking for a unique experience with a philanthropic component will also find our offering as a culmination of these desires.